Reasoning While Asking: Transforming Reasoning Large Language Models from Passive Solvers to Proactive Inquirers: Proactive Interactive Reasoning Framework

 where $\mathbb{I}(\cdot)$ is the indicator function. \paragraph{Reasoning Reward.} The reasoning reward $R_{\mathrm{reason}}$ evaluates the quality of the interaction process and is deliberately activated \emph{only when the answer is correct}, so as not to reward hallucinated or misleading reasoning.
 For a reasoning path $r$ that involves $n$ clarification turns, we define

-where $\mathbb{I}_{\text{ask}}$ equals $S_{base}$ if at least one clarification is asked, $E(r)$ measures interaction efficiency, and $H_{\text{LLM}}(r)$ evaluates the helpfulness of clarification turns.
-Both $E(r)$ and $H_{\text{LLM}}(r)$ are normalized to $[0,1]$.
-The indicator $\mathbb{I}_{\text{ask}}$ prevents degenerate solutions that avoid interaction altogether during early training and encourages the emergence of meaningful clarification behavior.
-The $H_{\text{LLM}}(r)$ are derived from an evaluation by a strong LLM acting as a judge, based on the prompt provided in Appendix~\ref{app:prompt_template}.
+where $E(r)$ measures interaction efficiency and $H_{\text{LLM}}(r) \in [0,1]$ evaluates the helpfulness of clarification turns, derived from an evaluation by a strong LLM acting as a judge based on the prompt provided in Appendix~\ref{app:prompt_template}.
+This design naturally shapes clarification behavior.
+When information is missing, direct answers fail ($\mathbb{I}(o=g)=0$), so the model learns to clarify.
+When queries are clear, the model is rewarded for answering directly.
 We formulate $E(r)$ as

 where $n$ is the number of clarification turns and $N_{\text{max}}$ is the maximum allowed number of turns.